-Prerequisites: It is recommended that you complete the Accounting Boot Camp and ACC 5110 Accounting for Decision-Making.
+Recommended prerequisites: It is recommended that you complete the Accounting Boot Camp and ACC 5110 Accounting for Decision-Making.
 It is also helpful to have an understanding of Microsoft Excel.

-This boot camp will serve as an introduction for students who may have little knowledge or experience in Finance.
-It is intended to be a companion to the Accounting Boot Camp and prepare students for FIN 5190 Financial Management.
+This boot camp will serve as an introduction for students who may have little knowledge or experience in finance.
+It is intended to prepare students for FIN 5190 Financial Management.
 It may also be taken as a refresher course; although preference is given to students who are registered for Financial Management in the current academic year.

 The first session will begin with a summary of financial statements: what they can tell us about the performance of a company and how they may change as the firm expands or contracts.
-This financial behavior is what drives value creation and understanding that 'end game' will enhance the students' experience in our Financial Management course.
+This financial behavior is what drives value creation and understanding that "end game" will enhance students' experience in the Financial Management course.

-The course is structured in two separate session of 90 minutes each.
+The course is structured in two separate sessions of 90 minutes each.
 There will be one non-graded homework exercise assigned between the two sessions and one in-class exercise to be completed in groups at the end of the second session.